Uluru, previously known as Ayers Rock in The Red Centre of Australia had escaped us for 40 years.

 Regardless, the 800-metre steep climb is actually quite dangerous, people have died, and it was closed due to the high temperatures.
 This is what the Anangu people have to say:

-6. Cycle the base
+6. Cycle the base of Uluru

 We had a tag-along for Kalyra who enjoyed the relaxation of letting daddy do most of the peddling, and little Savannah took in the sights in a baby seat on the back of Caz’s bike.